querqy/querqy-docs/docs/source/querqy/rewriters.rst

 All rewriters must have a :code:`class` property (#15) that specifies a factory for creating the rewriter.

 The :code:`id` property (#13) is optional.
-In some cases the id is used to pass request parameters to a specific rewriter.
+In some cases the id is used to route request parameters to a specific rewriter.

-The id and class properties are the only properties that are available for all rewriters.
+The 'id' and 'class' properties are the only properties that are available for all rewriters.
 Rewriters can have additional properties that will only have a meaning for the specific rewriter implementation.

 In the example, the ``rules`` property specifies the resource that contains rule